Designing the Hunting Game for “The Oregon Trail”

 Despite the pressure, I kept resisting the requests to make the hunting game easier.
 And I’m glad I did.
 Literally millions of kids eventually played this hunting game — and most of them enjoyed it very much.
 If the game had been less challenging, then it would not have been as much fun.

-The upshot is that an entire generation of kids grew up playing the 1985 design — either on the Apple II, the IBM, or some other computer.
+The upshot is that an entire generation of kids grew up playing the 1985 design — either on the Apple II or on the IBM PC.
 It is also the edition that originated nearly all of the details and memes that people associate with The Oregon Trail.
 As a result, illustrations on the internet of the “original” Oregon Trail game always show the 1985 design, rather than the original text-only version.

 Of course, The Oregon Trail contains many features and details beyond hunting for food.
 Therefore there are dozens of additional secrets just waiting to be spilled.
 So stay tuned for future episodes of this occasional series about the creation of The Oregon Trail!